PyCodeBot/PyCodeBot/README.md

 ## Development

 Currently since I am not exactly sure on making an github integration like this it would have to be an learning process.

+## Extending

+This could eventually be extended to check for future PEP issues (or for PEP7 on C Code).
+But for now PEP8 and the other things like import sorting is planned.